How do I access my library account?

 Can I bring food or drinks into the library?

+No food is allowed in the library.
 Consuming drinks in tightly covered containers such as travel mugs and tightly sealed bottles is permissible.
 This policy is placed in order to protect the library resources, furniture, computers, and other equipment from damage and insect infestation.

 Is it possible to hold events in the library like reading sessions, guest speaker lectures, book club, etc.?